gherlein/pico-template/README.md

 1. Make a project directory in your pico-sdk parent directory (usually `~/pico/projects`, with sdk at `~/pico/pico-sdk`), e.g. make `~/pico/projects`.
 2. Press [Use this template], or, download this template as a zip.
 3. Clone your repository/Unzip the downloaded folder to your new project directory.
+4. Download the [pico-lib2 project](https://github.com/gherlein/pico-lib2) and set the PICO_LIB2_PATH environment variable to point to that folder.
-4. Write whatever you want in main.c, add more files, go wild...
+5. Write whatever you want in main.c, add more files, go wild...
-5. Create a "build" directory (mkdir build) - or just type 'make prep'
+6. Create a "build" directory (mkdir build) - or just type 'make prep'
-6. Edit the Cmake file to include dependencies and such (see below)
+7. Edit the Cmake file to include dependencies and such (see below)
-7. Build! (make or make -JX where X is the number of cores you have)
+8. Build! (make or make -JX where X is the number of cores you have)

 ## Changing the CMake file for your own use